IanAragonSaenz/Stuff-Trading-App/README.md

 * The app implements map location.
 * The posts load in with animation.
 * The user can upload a post of something that they want to trade to the feed.
-* The user can see the feed of trading options.
+* The user can see the feed of trading.
 * The feed should have infinite scrolling.
 * The user can refresh the feed.
 * The users can message each other.
 * User can change his name.
 * User can change his password.
-* User can see the chats and messages he has.
+* User can see the chats and messages.
 * The user can post an image.
 * The user can add map location to the post.
 * User should display the relative timestamp for each message "8m", "7h"